 - The support of councillors is important and the LIP programme will be tied into Healthy Streets.

 - The Road User Hierarchy is a fundamental element.

 - Dr Will Norman (day ten): Walking, cycling and public transport

 - Only 34% of Londoners today are reaching the 20 minutes of activity a day

 - Could save NHS £1.7bn over 25 years

 - Personal benefits (physical and mental) – walk 8 minutes a day and the result is 33% less likely to suffer from mental health conditions

 - Economic benefits

-- How can all Londoners to have this active lifestyle – the easiest way to build into everyday life – habit not chore
+- How can all Londoners have an active lifestyle?
+The easiest way is to build activity into everyday life so that is becomes a habit not a chore

 - A shift from private car use to walking and cycling is at the heart of the agenda